Kansas UCCJEA

 participating, in the proceeding.

-process in this state.
-A party present in this state who is subject to the
+state.
+A party present in this state who is subject to the jurisdiction of

-civil litigation based on acts unrelated to the participation in a proceeding
+based on acts unrelated to the participation in a proceeding under this act

 (UCCJEA 110). (a) A court of this state may communicate with a court in another